 - Examples of amphibians are Toads, Frogs, Salamanders, etc., whereas Snake, Lizards, Crocodile, etc. are examples of reptiles.

 - Amphibians show external fertilization; they are oviparous where embryos develop inside the mother’s womb in the egg and are hatched outside the mother’s body.
-In case of Reptiles, some animals are oviparous, while some are viviparous (embryos get develop inside the mother’s womb).
+In the case of Reptiles, some animals are oviparous, while some are viviparous (embryos get develop inside the mother’s womb).
 Even some show external and some show internal fertilization.

-- As amphibians live on land and in water, they can also breathe in both ways, which can be through gills or from the lungs, while Reptiles breathe only through lungs.
+- As amphibians live on land and in water, they can also breathe in both ways, which can be through gills or from the lungs, while Reptiles breathe only through the lungs.